mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Vargr are a minority race and try to keep a low profile as best they can but when crossed, the Antareans respond with violent retribution.
-They often employ humans as enforcers and assassins to prevent law- enforcement officers from easily implicating them.
+They often employ humans as enforcers and assassins to prevent law-enforcement officers from easily implicating them.
 Their signature act of retribution is to perform a 'defanging' before offing someone.
 The bodies of their victims are found with their incisors and often their